-Kevin McConnell, or “Kevón,” is a sixth-year rafting and fishing guide formerly of Maine and now a year-round resident of Whitefish or wherever his trailer is.
-A graduate of West Virginia University with a degree in Outdoor Education, Kevin is a ski instructor at Big Mountain in the wintertime.
-A sensitive soul, Kevin enjoys soft jazz and washing his ponytail.
+Kevin McConnell, or “Kevón,” is a seventh-year rafting and fishing guide formerly of Maine and now a year-round resident of Whitefish.
+A graduate of West Virginia University with a degree in Outdoor Education, Kevin is a ski instructor at Big Mountain in the wintertime and spends his off time pursuing big fish.

-Greg Miller is a second year guide and ACA- certified Level 4 kayak instructor who attends St Lawrence University in New York.
-Although he’s from New Jersey, his broken down bus in West Glacier is his true home.
+Greg Miller is a third year guide and ACA- certified Level 4 kayak instructor who attended St Lawrence University in New York.
+He will be spending this next winter in Alta pursuing deep powder and steep runs.
 Don’t let his seemingly passive demeanor fool you, Greg is a no-nonsense river-running machine who swims Class IV rapids for fun.

-Heath Chisholm is a first year guide from Missoula who is currently a student at Boise State.
-Heath’s passions include Caboose breakfast burritos, Glacier Grill, and rafting, especially on dinner trips.
+Heath Chisholm is a second year guide from Missoula who is currently a student at Boise State.
+Heath’s passions include OSO breakfast burritos, Glacier Grill, and rafting, especially on dinner trips.
 If you’re lucky enough to be in Heath’s boat, don’t forget to ask to see his hat tan line.